This is a hotly debated subject amongst developers.

 - Positions the belayer’s end of the rope away to one side of the climber when top roping.

-Strength
+Lower-Off Strength

-Lower-offs need to be constructed using certified climbing bolts to address strength requirements, be safe to use, durable and easy to maintain.
+Lower-offs need to be constructed using certified climbing bolts to address strength requirements, and be safe to use, durable and easy to maintain.

 Since bolts are rated by strength, not application, what is used for runners on the route can equally be used at the lower-off.
-Some developers choose to use deeper bolts for lower-offs (and belays) for increased margin against lower-off misuse e.g. falling from above the anchor or resisting wear.
+Some developers choose to use deeper bolts for lower-offs (and belays) for increased margin against lower-off misuse (e.g. falling from above the anchor or resisting wear).

-Redundancy
+Lower-Off Redundancy

-Simply defined as the inclusion of extra components in case of failure in other components and for installing rock anchors this equates to placing pairs of anchors at a lower-off or multi-pitch belay.
+Simply defined as the inclusion of extra components in case of failure in other components and for installing rock anchors, this equates to placing pairs of anchors at a lower-off or multi-pitch belay.

 Since we are installing fixed rock anchors certified for rock climbing use, there is NO requirement to ‘load share’ between both bolts.

-Key point: a popular misconception is that a lower off or belay must share the load equally between each bolt however no such requirement exists at all.
+Key point: A popular misconception is that a lower-off or belay must share the load equally between each bolt however no such requirement exists at all.
 This is reflected by many of Europe’s climbing organisations that also accept single bolt lower offs.

-The ‘need’ for equalisation often reflects a traditionally constructed belay ‘way of thinking’ that is of course entirely relevant where natural forms of protection (cams, nuts) are used.
-Fixed rock anchors for climbing are permanent, capable of multi directional loading and correspondingly certified to sustain much higher loads.
+The 'need' for equalisation often reflects a traditionally constructed belay 'way of thinking' that is, of course, entirely relevant where natural forms of protection (cams, nuts) are used.
+Fixed rock anchors for climbing are permanent, capable of multi-directional loading and correspondingly certified to sustain much higher loads.

-Key point: bolts are to be used in conjunction with an energy absorber (a climbing rope) therefore ‘shock loading’ a redundant bolt is irrelevant provided the fixing is correctly installed and certified for the intended purpose (climbing).
+Key point: bolts are to be used in conjunction with an energy absorber (a climbing rope); therefore, ‘shock loading’ a redundant bolt is irrelevant, provided the fixing is correctly installed and certified for the intended purpose (climbing).

-Lower offs and belays introduce more components and an increased likelihood of corrosion occurring should inappropriate material combinations be adopted.
+Lower-offs and belays introduce more components and an increased likelihood of corrosion occurring should inappropriate material combinations be adopted.

-Key point: ensure that all materials are matched in grade and ideally from the same supplier.
+Key point: Ensure that all materials are matched in grade and ideally from the same supplier.

-Durability
+Lower-Off Durability

-Key point: fitting replaceable components such as rappel rings safeguard the anchors against wear while reducing the cost of maintainance.
+Key point: Fitting replaceable components such as rappel rings safeguards the anchors against wear while reducing the cost of maintenance.Â

-- Safe operation
+- Safe operation.

-- Rope retention
+- Rope retention.

-- Potential for misuse
+- Potential for misuse.

-- Likely end use
+- Likely end use.

 For any configuration that requires untying, it should enable the climber to thread components with a loop of rope and attach this to the belay loop with a locking karabiner such that the climber is never detached from the rope.
-Therefore if chain is used the link size should be large enough to thread rope as well as being able to clip into direct.
+Therefore, if chain is used, the link size should be large enough to thread rope as well as being able to clip into direct.

-Key point: However a lower-off is configured it should be straightforward to use and not endanger the user as a consequence of the design.
+Key point: However, a lower-off is configured, it should be straightforward to use and not endanger the user as a consequence of the design.

 Key point: Lower-off construction should also ensure rope retention regardless of action by the climber.

 Painting hardware is predominantly a North American practice and it is very uncommon to find painted hardware anywhere in Europe or elsewhere.
-Painting would seem a straightforward solution to camouflaging bolts and anchor setups however it is not that simple.
-Firstly finding a paint that will resist damage from the clipping in of karabiners but of more significance is the reduction in corrosion resistance.
+Painting would seem a straightforward solution to camouflaging bolts and anchor setups; however, it is not that simple.
+Firstly, finding a paint that will resist damage from the clipping in of karabiners but of more significance is the reduction in corrosion resistance.

-This is perhaps single handedly the most influential consideration faced by developers when selecting rigging configurations.
-Certain material types and grades will be more costly than others and linking hardware is required as well so for developers in aggressive corrosion affected regions, the requirement for high-grade stainless steel or titanium changes the economics of development considerably.
+This is perhaps single-handedly the most influential consideration faced by developers when selecting rigging configurations.
+Certain material types and grades will be more costly than others and linking hardware is required as well, so for developers in aggressive corrosion-affected regions, the requirement for high-grade stainless steel or titanium changes the economics of development considerably.

 Why is there so much variety in the configurations encountered?
 Developers represent a significant range regarding anchor configuration and climbing gear companies supply what customers will buy.
 Some prefer pre-assembled configurations, others don’t.
 Discussions in online forums demonstrate there is little agreement from the user side on what is best so the manufacturers are effectively left in the position of having to offer all the options.

 Climbing gyms that are free of the additional problems of climate, theft, rock quality and other local rock conditions have no particular agreement either.
-The solution is to recognise that lower offs and bolt belays have different requirements and local conditions can reduce the possible configurations that will work.
-For example, arguing that a particular configuration is difficult to rappel from is perhaps less relevant if the scenario involves a single pitch lower off installed at the top of an overhanging sport route where ‘tramming’ is necessary in order to recover quick draws.
+The solution is to recognise that lower-offs and bolt belays have different requirements and local conditions can reduce the possible configurations that will work.
+For example, arguing that a particular configuration is difficult to rappel from is perhaps less relevant if the scenario involves a single-pitch lower-off installed at the top of an overhanging sport route where ‘tramming’ is necessary in order to recover quick-draws.

 Bolt Belays